Timucua language: Dialects

 All of the linguistic documentation is from the Mocama and Potano dialects.

 Scholars do not agree as to the number of dialects.
 Some scholars, including Jerald T. Milanich and Edgar H. Sturtevant, have taken Pareja's Agua Salada (saltwater) as an alternate name for the well-attested Mocama dialect (mocama is Timucua for "ocean").
 As such, Mocama is often referred to as Agua Salada in the literature.
 This suggestion would put the number of dialects attested by Pareja at nine.
 Others, including Julian Granberry, argue that the two names referred to separate dialects, with Agua Salada being spoken in an unknown area of coastal Florida.

 Additionally, John R. Swanton identified the language spoken by the Tawasa of Alabama as a dialect of Timucua.
 This identification was based on a 60-word vocabulary list compiled from a man named Lamhatty, who was recorded in Virginia in 1708.
 Lamhatty did not speak any language known in Virginia, but was said to have related that he had been kidnapped by the Tuscarora nine months earlier from a town called Towasa, and sold to colonists in Virginia.
 Lamhatty has been identified as a Timucua speaker, but John Hann calls the evidence of his origin as a Tawasa "tenuous".

 Phonology

 Timucua was written by Franciscan missionaries in the 17th century based on Spanish orthography.
 The reconstruction of the sounds is thus based on interpreting Spanish orthography.
-The charts below give the reconstituted phonemic units in IPA (in brackets) and their general orthography (in bold).
+The charts below give the reconstituted phonemic units in IPA (in brackets) and their general orthography (in plain text).